-When you or a loved one needs heart surgery, your heart is in great hands at Forrest Health.
+When you or a loved one needs heart surgery, your heart is in great hands at Forrest Health in Hattiesburg.
+With a range of surgical and minimally invasive options, you can stay close to home for surgery and recovery.

 Our dedication to your outcome has placed us in the Top 10 percent in the nation for medical excellence in Overall Medical Care and in the Top 10 percent of hospitals in the Nation for patient safety in Major Cardiac Surgery, meaning you and your family receive care from a provider with high-quality processes, excellent outcomes and strong patient satisfaction.

-Forrest Health is also the first hospital in Hattiesburg to offer the live-changing transcatheter aortic valve replacement (TAVR) surgery.
+Forrest Health is also the first hospital in Hattiesburg to offer the life-changing transcatheter aortic valve replacement (TAVR) surgery.

 Our experienced and compassionate cardiovascular surgeons are proud to offer a range of surgical procedures for heart conditions, including: